chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.utf8.md

 ### Parameter Estimates

 Estimated parameter values are provided in Table \ref{tab:params}.
-The log($R_0$) was estimated at 6.08.
+The log($R_0$) was estimated at 6.03.
 The selectivity curves for the commercial and recreational fleet are shown in Figure \ref{fig:selex}.
 The commercial selectivity was estimated in two blocks of time; 1916 - 2008 and 2009 - 2020.
 The block in selectivity was aimed to capture the shift in observations of smaller fish in recent years (Figure \ref{fig:com-len-data}).
 The early block estimated a gradual slope of increasing selectivity across lengths with selectivity reaching 1.0 at the largest sizes with the parameter hitting the upper bound of 55 cm.
-To reduce problems in convergence the final model fixed this parameter at 54.999 cm, just below the upper bound.
-In recent years, commercial selectivity shifted left-ward resulting in increased selectivity of smaller fish with peak selectivity occurring at 26.34 cm.
-The cause of this shift in selectivity is not entirely clear but may be related to management changes shifting effort into shallower depths, the live-fish fishery which favors age 3 fish (Dan Platt, personal communication), and or combined with a strong recruitment event entering the fishery which could have resulted in a shift in size targeted by the fishery.
+To reduce problems in convergence the final model fixed this parameter at 55 cm, just below the upper bound.
+In recent years, commercial selectivity shifted left-ward resulting in increased selectivity of smaller fish with peak selectivity occurring at 26.3 cm.
+The cause of this shift in selectivity is not entirely clear but may be related to management changes shifting effort into shallower depths, the live fish fishery which favors age 3 fish (Dan Platt, personal communication), and or combined with a strong recruitment event entering the fishery which could have resulted in a shift in size targeted by the fishery.

-Selectivity in the recreational fishery was assumed constant across the modeled period with maximum selectivity occurring for fish of 31.7 cm and greater.
+Selectivity in the recreational fishery was assumed constant across the modeled period with maximum selectivity occurring for fish of 32.1 cm and greater.
 The peak selectivity for both fleets, commercial and recreational fishery, is less than the length-at-50 percent maturity (34.83 cm).

 The estimated annual recruitment and recruitment deviations are shown in  Figures \ref{fig:recruits} and \ref{fig:rec-devs}.
-A strong recruitment is estimated to have occurred in 2008 with 2009 and 2010 also being estimated to be well above average.
-While there could have been three above average recruitments occurring in subsequent years, or alternatively there may have been a single year with high recruitment that the model is unable to accurately assign to a single year due to the variability in length data.
+Strong recruitments are estimated to have occurred in 2008, 2009, and 2010.
+While there could have been three above average recruitments occurring in subsequent years, alternatively there may have been a single year with high recruitment that the model is unable to accurately assign to a single year due to the variability in length data.
 Above average recruitment in 2008 has been estimated in other rockfish assessments off the West Coast [@gertseva_status_2015;@hicks_status_2015;@wetzel_status_2017].
 The stock-recruit curve resulting from a value of steepness fixed at 0.72 is shown in Figure \ref{fig:bh-curve}.

 ### Fits to the Data